 DreamCloud and Tempur-Pedic are pretty different mattresses companies.
 In general, it’s hard to compare an online, single-model mattress seller like DreamCloud to a longstanding company like Tempur-Pedic, which offers lots of options and a line of brick and mortar stores.
-But there are some similarities as well as some ways in which DreamCloud’s individual option is unique from everything Tempur-Pedic offers.
+But there are some similarities as well as some ways in which the DreamCloud Premier’s individual option is unique from everything Tempur-Pedic offers.
 We’ll compare options from the two companies so you can decide which option might be best for you.

 - Both companies sell combination foam and coil mattresses, though Tempur-Pedic also sells all-foam options.

-- Both have relatively complex construction.
+- Both offer firmer options and have relatively complex construction.

 - Both offer mattresses of 14″ thicknesses, though Tempur-Pedic also has thinner options.